 Trigger The target hits a bloodied ally (or an ally who is bloodied as a result of the hit).

 Effect You deal fire and radiant damage to the target equal to your highest ability score modifier.
+Tieflings do not benefit from their racial fire resistance against this power.

 Special You gain one extra use of this power for every five full levels you gain beyond 1st (to a maximum of 6/encounter at 26th level).
 You may not use this power more than once per round.